 Life is a little crazy right now, and I don't have quite as much time to spend in the kitchen as I might like.
 Fortunately, I have a secret weapon that I can turn to when I want to make awesome food with minimal effort: a pressure cooker.
-There's a reason that these things have become an object of obsession; there's no better way to make a quick weeknight dinner that tastes like it took all day.
+There's a reason that Instant Pots and other pressure cookers have become an object of obsession; there's no better way to make a quick weeknight dinner that tastes like it took all day.
 If you're looking to put your pressure cooker to use (or looking for a reason to invest in one), check out the recipes below for dishes like black bean and sausage soup, Thai green chicken curry, and savory vegan risotto flavored with miso (plus versatile building blocks for future meals, like chicken stock and rich Italian red sauce).

 Don't have a pressure cooker yet?
 Check out our guide to the best stovetop and electric models.

 Quick and Easy Pressure Cooker Chicken, Lentil, and Bacon Stew With Carrots

 To give you an idea of just how magical the pressure cooker is, I'd recommend making a batch of this chicken and lentil stew.
 Twenty minutes at high pressure makes the chicken fall-apart tender and cooks the lentils perfectly.
 Bacon or pancetta adds richness, and a sprinkle of sherry vinegar keeps the dish bright.

 30-Minute Pressure Cooker Chicken With Chickpeas, Tomatoes, and Chorizo

 The secret to this recipe is the addition of canned fire-roasted tomatoes, which add lots of flavor while requiring hardly any effort.
 We bolster the dish's savory side with Spanish chorizo and smoked paprika, and add chicken and canned chickpeas for a dinner that's as hearty as it is easy.

 Pressure Cooker French Onion Soup